milesj/forum/readme.md

-# Forum v2.3 #
+# Forum v3.0 ALPHA #

 A fully robust and powerful CakePHP forum plugin.
 Integrates with an external user system, support for topic and forum subscriptions, and many more features listed below.

-This version is only compatible with CakePHP 1.3.
+This version is only compatible with CakePHP 2.0.

 ## Compatibility ##